How do guarantor loans work?

 Most Australian banks will not accept a security guarantee from a retired or elderly guarantor.

 Not every lender assesses guarantors this way.
-Some of our lenders can accept guarantees from people close to retirement, pensioners and self funded retirees over 65 years of age as long as they obtain legal advice prior to signing the loan offer.
+Some of our lenders can accept guarantees from people close to retirement, pensioners and self funded retirees over 65 years of age as long as they obtain legal advice before signing the loan offer.

 Guarantor Home Loans FAQs